Segmentation menu

 Deep-learning Hippocampus segmentation

 This menu is designed to perform hippocampal segmentation using deep-learning U-net pre-trained model.
-PySisyphe uses the ANTsPyNet library implemenentation.
+PySisyphe uses the ANTsPyNet package.
 The segmentation is saved as a label volume.
 A voxel is labeled 1 for the right hippocampus and 2 for the left.

 Use the Multiple file selection widget at the top to select T1 PySisyphe volume(s) to be segmented.